Introduction

 Examples for using TweenMax with jQuery methods:

-Hover Event
+• Hover Event

-Click Event
+• Click Event

-Greensock offers an intuitive Ease Visualizer for us to fine-tune the animation.
+Greensock offers an intuitive Ease Visualizerarrow-up-right for us to fine-tune the animation.
 Ease is a very interesting parameter because it tells the TweenMax animation engine how to interpolate the change of the chosen value during the given time.
 There are lots of predefined functions to choose from.